 - Not easy to get completely clean – the blade teeth and small crevices catch and accumulate peelings, making it quite a challenge to get completely clean.
 The handheld ZS001 Zoodle Slicer has the advantage of coming with a little pipe cleaner like brush, but I wouldn’t buy that model purely on that point alone.

 - Unit slides around a bit when cutting bigger or more firm vegetables – the suction cups are a smart idea, allowing you to plant the gadget firmly on your countertop, but I’ve found that when pressing firmly against the machine while turning the handle to cut the vegetables, it will tend to move around…so I end up having my wife hold the base of the zoodle maker for me while I crank the handle.

 Video Review Of Our Zoodle Maker At Home

-In this video, I review one of the best zoodle makers to buy in 2018, the Paderno Tri-Blade Vegetable Spiral Slicer.
+In this video, I review one of the best zoodle makers to buy today, the Paderno Tri-Blade Vegetable Spiral Slicer .
 Take a look, I think you’ll find it helpful!

 Proper Care and Maintenance

 As I mentioned above, one of the drawbacks of pretty much all of these vegetable spiralizers is that they’re challenging to clean…the “teeth” of the blades catch and accumulate the peelings, and it takes something like a brush, toothpick, or higher water pressure to rinse it all out…scrubbing with a cloth doesn’t get down in the nooks & crannies.